maserlib/ARTEMIS-P/README.md

 * coordinate system.
 Choose between cart or sphr.
 * length units.
 Choose between km, m or rs.
 * initial position of rays (x,y,z).
 Give the initial position of each ray on a different line.
-* k angle (kx, ky, kz).
+* wave vector k (kx, ky, kz).
 Give the initial position of each ray on a different line.
 * propagation mode.
 "X" for extraordinary mode or "O" for ordinary mode.
 Give the initial position of each ray on a different line.
 * maximum value of refractive index (integer).
 * initial time step (real).
 * maximum time step (real).
 * minimum time step (real).

+## Description of result files

+For the moment the results are written in a .dat file as columns.
+There is one file per ray which are written in the folder specified in init_raytracing.txt.
+Each line corresponds to a time step except the first one which is the header.

+Here is the list of saved parameters :
+* position (x, y, z) in cartesian coordinates
+* wave vector (kx, ky, kz) in cartesian coordinates
+* refractive index
+* time step
+* group velocity
+* phase velocity
+* (k, B) angle in degree
+* (r, B) angle in degree (cannot be calculated during the first iteration)
+* covered distance
+* magnetic field (Bx, By, Bz) in Tesla
+* plasma frequency in Hz
+* cyclotron frequency in Hz
+* upper hybrid frequency
+* electron density in cm^-3
+* polarization ratios of Ey/Ex, Ez/Ex and Ez/Ey
+* propagation mode (ordinary or extra-ordinary)
+* limiting polarisation vector ('VP' -> polar variable, 'LP' -> limiting polar)
+* relative error between two time step
+* dispersion error